 Inflammation in the male reproductive system, particularly in the prostate or testicles, are another common cause of blood in semen.
 It is important to monitor for other symptoms, like fever, genital pain or swelling in the testicles.

-What to do: If you suspect you have genital inflammation, you should see a urologist for further assessment and treatment as necessary, which may include antibiotics, anti-inflammatories or analgesics.
+How to treat: If you suspect you have genital inflammation, you should see a urologist for further assessment and treatment as necessary, which may include antibiotics, anti-inflammatories or analgesics.

 5. Benign prostatic hyperplasia